Interoperability Concerns

 Many volunteer firefighters monitor scanners to respond faster.
 Encryption creates barriers to volunteer response.

-What Ocean County Residents Can Do
+What Ocean County residents can do

 Attend Fire Commissioner Meetings